 Users can perform a large number of investigations, from low to high magnification without changing the objective and losing the focus plane, thereby saving time and increasing efficiency.

-Parcentric optics help keep the area of interest centered though-out the entire zoom range.
+Parcentric optics help keep the area of interest centered throughout the entire zoom range.
 This saves time as users need not move the sample for each zoom setting.
 Telecentric optics uses rays for imaging that leave the object plane at a perpendicular angle.
 This helps to avoid lateral shifts of the field of view and/or variations of the imaging scale during focusing as the perspective is perpendicular over the whole object field.

 A parfocal and telecentric system enables users to change the magnification without having to refocus or reposition the sample on every zoom setting.
 The setup is straightforward and simple.
-First center your sample on the monitor at the lowest zoom setting and the bring it into focus.
-Then move the magnification to the highest setting and again the bring the image back into focus.
+First center your sample on the monitor at the lowest zoom setting and bring it into focus.
+Then move the magnification to the highest setting and again bring the image back into focus.
 The specimen or area of interest will remain centered and in focus throughout the zoom range.

 Yes, the Leica DMS300 comes as a complete solution either with an incident light base or a boom stand (swingarm stand).

 Can I use a Leica Flexarm Stand for the Leica DMS300?

 Can I run the Leica DMS300 on a Mac OS system?

 Can I use Leica Application Suite (LAS) with the Leica DMS300?

 Yes, users can run the Leica DMS300 with LAS and many of its optional modules.
 LAS EZ is included in the Leica DMS300 package.